-- A Baseline Participant Survey: This survey assesses your knowledge, attitude, and confidence before you begin the eLearning modules for the course. - eLearning Modules: You must complete all 10 modules by the course end date. - Section Quizzes: There are two section quizzes in the course.
-You must achieve a minimum grade of 70% in each quiz to pass.
-You have two attempts at each quiz to achieve a passing grade. - Course Evaluations: At the end of the course, you will be required to complete a "Course Evaluation" where you can provide your feedback on whether the content met your professional practice needs.
+- A Baseline Participant Survey: This survey assesses your knowledge, attitude, and confidence before you begin the eLearning modules for the course. - eLearning Modules: You must complete all 4 modules by the course end date. - Final Quiz: The final quiz consists of 10 multiple choice questions.
+You must answer 8/11 questions correctly (72%) to pass.
+You have two attempts to achieve a passing grade. - Course Evaluations: At the end of the course, you will be asked to complete a "Course Evaluation" and provide your feedback on whether the content met your professional practice needs.
 These surveys are facilitated electronically through eLearning.

-When you have met each of the above requirements, you will receive 18 learning hours and 0.5 de Souza credits towards obtaining your de Souza designation.
-An email will be sent to you containing instructions on how to download your certificate of completion via your "My Account".
+When you have met each of the above requirements, you will receive 9 learning hours and 0.25 de Souza credits towards obtaining your de Souza designation.
+An email will be sent to you on how to download your certificate of completion via your "My Account".